sotm-asia/sotm-asia-2024-website/call4proposal/index.md

 Panels are for hot, controversial discussions around OSM community, mapping and data.
 Topics may cover for example diversity, legal questions or the future of the data model.
 You should outline the format on how you intend to organise the discussion and make sure to invite the key players for the discussion.
 Panels must be held in person with all participants present at the conference.
 We welcome panels that include the audience.
 Just keep in mind that questions come from virtual and in-person participants.
 A designated moderator is therefore strongly recommended.

 ## Other
 Your submission does not fit into any of these submission types?
-Please get in touch with the program committee via email (sotmbd@gmail.com or stateofthemapasia@gmail ) before the end of the call for participation.
+Please get in touch with the program committee via email ([stateofthemapasia@gmail.com](mailto:stateofthemapasia@gmail.com) or [sotmbd@gmail.com](mailto:sotmbd@gmail.com) ) before the end of the call for participation.

 <h2 id='Spontaneously'> Spontaneously Organized Sessions</h2>
 We plan to provide space for sessions which cannot be submitted in advance.
 Details will be announced before the conference.